-- Six full scholarships in 2013 to attend their Certified Litigation Support Professional program – a four day course.
+- Five full scholarships in 2015 to attend their Certified Litigation Support Professional program – a five day course.
 Click here for a full course description.

-- Six full scholarships in 2013 to attend their Certified Litigation Support Project Manager program – a three day course.
+- Three full scholarships in 2015 to attend their Certified Litigation Support Project Manager program – a three day course.
 Click here for a full course description.

 For more information about LitWorks, please visit the DTI/Litworks site.

 The Georgetown University Paralegal Studies Program offers an ABA-approved certificate program and continuing legal education courses designed to help students gain the knowledge and skills required to be leaders in the highly competitive and dynamic legal industry.
 The offerings in the TRU Staffing Partners Scholarship Program include: